TL;DR

 App Progressive Overload AI Coaching Custom Programs Price Platform

-Kenso Advanced analytics No Yes $4.99/month iOS
+Kenso Double-progression engine + analytics Yes (premium) Yes $4.99/month iOS

 Strong Volume tracking No Yes $4.99/month iOS/Android